geometrical border

 Investigating the Truck Accident Site

 If you’re physically able, it’s helpful to take photos and videos of the accident scene that establish the location of the accident and how it happened.
 For example, you should take pictures that show the location of the vehicles on the road and the damage they have sustained.
 It’s also helpful to document skid marks, downed trees, broken traffic lights, and the location of surveillance cameras.
 The police should collect the contact information and insurance information of all involved parties.
-Make sure that you and your attorney receive a copy of that police report.
+Make sure that you and your truck accident attorney receive a copy of that police report.

 How Long Do I Have to File a Truck Accident Lawsuit?